InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Dataset Details

 For efficient processing, data is downloaded and stored in contiguous $2048\times2048$ tiles, each covering equal surface area at approximately 90m resolution.
 To maintain uniform ground resolution, tiles are stretched in longitude so that each pixel represents roughly the same area regardless of latitude.
 This equal-area tiling ensures consistent scale across training and allows all models to train on data without distortion.
 We also exclude tiles beyond 60 (absolute) degrees of latitude to focus on higher quality data at mid latitudes.
 Finally, 80\% of the tiles are randomly assigned to the train set, and the remainder are withheld for validation.

 All models are trained on random crops drawn from random tiles, with sampling biased so that 99\% of tiles contain at least 1\% land, as ocean regions are simpler and lower priority.
 Each crop is randomly flipped and rotated in 90 degree increments to reflect our goal of generating infinite, directionless terrain.
-We include scripts for reproducing the dataset in our open-source repository: https://github.com/xandergos/terrain-diffusion.
+We include scripts for reproducing the dataset in our open-source repository.